 1. The Order constitutes an offer by the Client to purchase Services in accordance with these Conditions.

 2. The Order shall only be deemed to be accepted when Westminster Insight issues written acceptance of the Order at which point and on which date the Contract shall come into existence (Commencement Date).

 3. Cancellation of the Order may only be made up to 30 days before the date of the event upon payment of a cancellation fee of £195 plus vat per delegate.
 The Client must pay in full for later cancellation or non-attendance.

-4. Delegates may be substituted for no additional cost if notified in writing to email@example.com stating the event name and date, and the original and substitute names, job titles, organisation email addresses and telephone numbers.
+4. Delegates may be substituted for no additional cost, at any time, if notified in writing to firstname.lastname@example.org stating the event name and date, and the original and substitute names, job titles, organisation email addresses and telephone numbers.

-7. Westminster Insight does not warrant that any course qualifies in satisfaction of any governmental or regulatory requirement, including, but not limited to any immigration visa status requirements.
+9. Westminster Insight does not warrant that any course or event qualifies in satisfaction of any governmental or regulatory requirement, including, but not limited to, any immigration visa status requirements.